United Way Letter of Intent Application is Closed for 2023

 - Funding is not provided for: national or statewide proposals; agency operating costs not directly associated with a specific program; annual campaigns or membership drives; acquisition or expansion or real estate/building; capital expenditures.

-- Organizations that are awarded grants are required to sign a Memorandum of Agreement, submit a six-month outcomes report and an end of year outcomes report and beneficiary data.
+- Organizations awarded grant funding are required to sign a Memorandum of Agreement, submit six-month and year-end outcome reports, annual beneficiary data, and an impact story.